Antonskoltech/Antonskoltech.github.io/index.md

 </div>

 <div class="unit whole news-item">
-<strong> December, 2018 </strong> - My team has developed and launched a payload (cubesat) from the ground to about 24 km into the atmosphere to research various characteristics of solar cells during a Systems Engineering cource at Skoltech.
+<strong> December, 2018 </strong> - My team designed and launched from gorund a payload (CubeSat) to about 24 km into the atmosphere, with a porpose to research various characteristics of solar cells, as part of Systems Engineering cource at Skoltech.
 </div>

 <div class="unit whole news-item">